King-141319/King-141319/README.md

 - Waking up earlier to make good use of the day
 - Coding at least 3 hours a day
 - Exercising 2 days a week
-- A medium leetcode a week
+- One hard leetcode a week